 1. Jesus is preaching law

-As many grace preachers have said (including me in this post), Jesus was preaching law to those who lived under law.
+As many grace preachers have said (including me), Jesus was preaching law to those who lived under law.

-The old law-keeping covenant has gone but the self-righteous who remain need to hear the harsh words of Jesus.
+The old law-keeping covenant has gone but the self-righteous still need to hear the harsh words of Jesus.
 The truth is you cannot earn God’s forgiveness.
 The measure of forgiveness we need is infinitely greater than any forgiveness we could show to others.

 Did Jesus put price tags on forgiveness?
 In this passage, he does!
 But on the cross he paid that price on our behalf.
 The very condition for forgiveness that Jesus preached on the Mount, he fulfilled on the cross.
 Only in Christ do we receive the Father’s forgiveness.